Appdynamics/event-publisher-extension/README.md

-# Event Consumption Extension
+# Event Publisher Extension

 ##Use Case

-The Event Consumption Extension executes various scripts at user configurable intervals and based on exit code sends events to Controller.
+The Event Publisher Extension executes various scripts at user configurable intervals and based on exit code sends events to Controller.

 This extension works only with the standalone machine agent.

 ##Installation
-1. Run 'mvn clean install' from the event-consumption-extension directory
+1. Run 'mvn clean install' from the event-publisher-extension directory
-2. Download the file EventConsumptionMonitor.zip found in the 'target' directory into \<machineagent install dir\>/monitors/
+2. Download the file EventPublisherMonitor.zip found in the 'target' directory into \<machineagent install dir\>/monitors/
-3. Unzip the downloaded file and cd into EventConsumptionMonitor
+3. Unzip the downloaded file and cd into EventPublisherMonitor
-4. Open the monitor.xml file and edit the project path to the EventConsumptionMonitor directory that was just created.
+4. Open the monitor.xml file and edit the project path to the EventPublisherMonitor directory that was just created.
-5. Open the events.xml file and add the appropriate scripts such as those in [the events.xml example](https://github.com/Appdynamics/event-consumption-extension/blob/master/README.md#eventsxml).
+5. Open the events.xml file and add the appropriate scripts such as those in [the events.xml example](https://github.com/Appdynamics/event-publisher-extension/blob/master/README.md#eventsxml).
 6. Restart the Machine Agent by setting -Dmetric.http.listener=true.
 7. In the AppDynamics controller, look for events in \<App ID\> -> Events